xts2002/demo-ci/README.md

 For more details on **Continuous Integration (CI)**, we recommend you to read [Chapter 10](https://softengbook.org/) of our Software Engineering textbook.

-Even though there are many CI servers in the market, in this guide, we will use the native CI service provided by GitHub, which is called **GitHub Actions**.
+Even though there are many CI servers in the market, in this exercise, we will use the native CI service provided by GitHub, which is called **GitHub Actions**.
 This service can be accessed in the top menu of any GitHub repo (see the figure).

 ![GitHub Actions](./images/ci-github-actions.png)

-GitHub Actions allows us to execute external applications when GitHub detects pre-defined events in a repository.
+GitHub Actions allows us to execute external applications when GitHub detects some events in a repository.
 Our goal is to set up a CI server to compile our source code and run the test cases when a Pull Request (PR) is open (as shown in the following diagram).

 ![CI Pull Request Diagram](./images/ci-pull-request-diagram.png)